 Treating the infection will reduce new nerve damage.
 But it will not cure damage that has already occurred.
-A follow-up examination of the cerebrospinal fluid is needed to see whether the antibiotic therapy worked.

 Treatment of symptoms is needed for existing nervous system damage.
-Seizures rarely occur, but emergency treatment may be needed if they do.
-Anticonvulsant medicines can help control seizures.

-Without treatment, people can become disabled.
+Without treatment, a person can become disabled.
 People with late syphilis infections are more likely to get other infections and diseases.

-Inability to communicate or interact with others
+- Inability to communicate or interact with others

-Injury due to seizures or falls
+- Injury due to seizures or falls

-Call your health care provider if you know you have been exposed to syphilis or other sexually transmitted infection in the past, and have not already been treated.
+Call your health care provider if you know you have been exposed to syphilis or another sexually transmitted infection in the past, and have not been treated.